Skip to Main Content

 General Education Requirements - Associate Degree

-Preparatory Requirements (0-6 hours)
+Preparatory Requirements (0-4 credits)

-ENG-119 Effective Writing – Students are required to take ENG-119 in their first semester unless they have met one of the following components:
+ENG-119 Effective Writing – Students who are admitted on conditional status (which includes having a High School GPA below 2.6) are required to take ENG-119 in their first semester.

 1. A 2017 or more recent ACT/SAT score of: